-Protection of the knee from further injury can be done by wearing a patella knee strap or patella tendon taping technique.
+Protection of the knee from further injury can be done by wearing a patella knee strap or patella tendon taping technique (play video).
 A patella strap or taping can absorb some of the shock or impact and change the angle the forces are transmitted through the tendon.
 It can be worn all the time if the knee is painful.
 A full neoprene knee support can keep the tendon warm and support the whole joint.
 It may be trial and error to see which type works best for you.

 Rest is the most important element of treatment.
 Only do as much exercise as it will allow without causing pain.
 Weight-bearing exercise will make it worse.
 Keep your sessions few and lower impacts rather than training every day.
 Switch high impact exercise to swimming or cycling if pain allows.
 A plaster cast can be applied for three weeks if the pain is severe.

 Ice - Apply ice or a cold therapy wrap to the knee regularly throughout the day and particularly following activity or sport.
 Ice should be applied at least three times a day for 10 to 15 minutes.
 If the injury is particularly painful then ice can be applied for 10 minutes every hour.
 Ice massage with an ice cube is another convenient way to apply cold therapy to a specific area such as the patella tendon.
 Keep the ice moving as applying directly to the skin can cause ice burns.

 Compression in the form of an elastic support or wrap can help support the area and reduce swelling.